ajalger/angular-shooters/README.md

  - Updated Angular code to follow (somewhat) John Papa's Angular Style Guide (5/27/2015)
  - Updated Gulp-Ruby-Sass to use Node-Neat in a new configuration (6/23/2015)
  - I intend to update this project to include ES2015, all NPM modules, and reconfigure the folders.
 (2/4/2016)
+ - I am going to fix the file structure in order to promote Angular best practices where each module will have its own file.
+The current skeleton does not have this.
+Additionally, I will refactor some of the boilerplate code to make it more purty!

 ##LICENSE